 Each Sapahn piece is handcrafted by 22 artisans in Thailand who earn a fair wage and are able to achieve financial independence through your purchase.

-For over two decades, Sirichai and Kay have been artists bringing handmade leather bags to life in Thailand.
-And for almost a decade they have been working with us at Sapahn.
+For over two decades, Sirichai and Kay have been bringing handmade leather bags to life in Thailand.
+And for over a decade they have been working with us at Sapahn.
 But before we get into how Brooke stumbled across Sirichai and Kay, we need to rewind to how these two Thai artisans got into leather products in the first place.

 Kay and Sirichai met while studying art at university in Bangkok along with Sirichai's best friend P'Ti.
 Sirichai has a love for leather and began selling his craft at local markets throughout college.
 After a few years of establishing their craft in local markets, the trio travelled back to Kay's village in central Thailand to open up a leather studio and began taking orders and employing others in the village.

 Of course, as in any classic story, P'Ti then fell in love with a local woman in the village and the rest is history.
 His love for her and the village lifestyle is what has kept him there for the last two decades, growing the studio with Sirichai and Kay to a total of 22 artisans today who are like an extended family.

 Many of the artisans have been working together for over two decades.

 Many are married or related to one another – which we've always thought was an amazing sign in of itself.
 Something must be pretty great if you want to share with those you love the most.

 Brooke saw Sirichai and Kay's beautiful, colorful leather handbags at a local market in Thailand.
 Now, for those of you who know Brooke, you know she is always striking up random conversations with people, getting to know them, what makes them tick, and who they are at their core.
 This is exactly how her friendship began with Sirichai and Kay.